 6. Being a Teacher

-Someone admitted, “Playing the guitar in an elective class at a public high school.
-My teacher straight up promised to give me an A for effort if I didn't come to class anymore.”
+Someone admitted that playing the guitar was not the rock and roll dream they were promised.
+They added they took a music course as an elective class at a public high school, and their teacher promised to give them an A for effort if they didn't come to class anymore.
+Maybe the teacher was part of the problem!

 9. Working in a Daycare